 What we don’t: Not as warm as the down-filled alternatives above.

 For winter workwear, it doesn’t get much more classic than the Carhartt Duck Vest.
 Built with a heavy canvas exterior and lined with quilted polyester, this vest delivers warmth and durability in an affordable package.
-Whether you’re working outside or looking for a casual piece to keep you cozy, the Carhartt is an excellent example of why we love vests—you can get a bombproof and cozy covering for your core while still maintaining excellent mobility and breathability (Carhartt also makes a Duck jacket, which we find heavier and more restrictive).
+Whether you’re working outside or looking for a casual piece to keep you cozy, the Carhartt is an excellent example of why we love vests—you can get a bombproof and cozy covering for your core while still maintaining excellent mobility and breathability (Carhartt also makes a Duck Jacket, which is, by no surprise, heavier and more restrictive).

 In terms of competitors, the Duck Vest can’t hold a candle to down-filled alternatives like the Fjallraven Greenland or L.L.
 Bean Upcountry above in terms of warmth, and its polyester lining will pack out over time.
 But for a whopping $130 less than the Greenland and $99 less than the Upcountry, it’s a really nice value.
 Patagonia also makes their All Seasons Hemp Canvas Vest, which splits the difference at $139.
 Keep in mind that these vests are designed for work and casual environments and don’t offer the low weight or weather protection that you’ll want for outdoor activities like hiking or skiing.
 But for outdoor work and everyday use, the Carhartt Duck Vest is a capable layer at a price that’s hard to beat.